 Why wait?
 Use the following resources to find an internship today!

 Access Your Handshake Account

 Start your internship hunt at Handshake – a modern, easy-to-use platform where students and alumni can find full-time, part-time, internships, and on-campus opportunities.
-On Handshake, you can schedule advising appointments, connect with employers, register for events, and more!
+On Handshake, you can connect with employers, register for events, and more!

 Expand Your Search